 Instructions

-• Bring a large pot of salted water to a boil.
-Add the pasta and cook according to the package instructions until al dente.
+• Bring a large pot of well-salted water to a boil.
+Cook pasta according to package instructions until al dente.
+Before draining, reserve ½ cup pasta cooking water.
+Drain and set aside.

-• In a large skillet or saucepan, melt the butter over medium heat.
+• In a large skillet, melt butter over medium heat.
+Add garlic and sauté until fragrant but not browned, 1–2 minutes.

-• Add the drained pasta to the skillet with the lemon butter sauce.
-Toss to coat the pasta evenly.
+• Add the drained pasta to the skillet and toss to coat evenly.

-• Season with salt and crushed red pepper flakes if using.
+• Remove from heat.
+Add the Parmesan and toss constantly until melted and fully incorporated.
+Season with salt and red pepper flakes if using.

-• Transfer the pasta to serving bowls and garnish with extra Parmesan cheese and chopped fresh parsley.
+• Transfer to serving bowls.
+Top with extra Parmesan and fresh parsley.
+Serve immediately.

 Nutrition